opentext-idol/find/JetBrains-IntelliJ-IDEA.md

 - Create a new Run/Debug Configuration of the `Spring Boot` type
 - The Main class is `com.hp.autonomy.frontend.find.IdolFindApplication`
 - VM options are `-Dhp.find.home=<path_to_find_home_directory>` (see [[Find Java System Properties]] for other optional settings)
-- "Use classpath of module" should be set to `find-idol`
+- "Use classpath of module" should be set to `idol`

 You'll then want to have a look at [[Configuring Find for IDOL]].